Nurtch/rubix/README.md

 # Rubix

 ### What is Rubix?
-A Python library to perform common DevOps operations inside Jupyter Notebooks.
-E.g. Plot Cloudwatch metrics, rollback your app on ECS/kubernetes cluster.
+Python library that makes it easy to perform common DevOps tasks inside Jupyter Notebooks.
+Common tasks such as plot Cloudwatch metrics, rollback your ECS/kubernetes app etc.

 ### When to use it?
 It's most useful for writing incident runbooks/playbooks.
 On-call can read instructions & execute steps right from the Jupyter Notebook.
-I wrote about it in the blog [here](https://hackernoon.com/simplify-devops-with-jupyter-notebook-c700fb6b503c).
+I wrote more about the use case [here](https://hackernoon.com/simplify-devops-with-jupyter-notebook-c700fb6b503c).

 ### Why Jupyter Notebook?
   - Jupyter allows interleaving instructions and executable code.
-Ideal for quick incident response.
+Ideal for writing runbooks for quick incident response.
   - Rich HTML output makes it easy to plot graphs, show deployment status etc.
   - Low friction way to edit/view/execute notebooks in a browser.